DohaHammouda/FirstResp/README.md

 The Benefit:
 The reader will be scrolling vertically and not horizontally for easier reading (this could be done by a tool called Clang, but it wasn’t used in this code)

+5.Meaningful error messages:
+I used easy error messages to use in the code, always use a clear error message.
+Example of good error message “No tasks available” or “Task not found”.
+Example of a bad one to show “Error 404”
+The Benifit: it's easier for the user to understand what's wrong with their input.

+6. Add Comments:
+Add comments when necessary to give a short description for why something was done in this way or what was not being done.
+The Benifit: so it's easier for your team to understand without the need to ask.

-Example for the 4 points are all in the screenshot below:
+Example for the 4 points shows in the screenshot below:

 <img width="189" alt="image" src="https://github.com/user-attachments/assets/27040a82-02e0-4cd3-bdcf-94aaa58ea0b1" />